 Rivalry between the Dogon and Fulani ethnic groups are down to grievances over land and lack of access to food.

-Days after a massacre that left dozens of people in central Mali dead, renewed fighting believed to be between the Fulani and Dogon ethnic groups risks plunging the country deeper into a cycle of intercommunal violence.
+Fresh fighting believed to be between the Fulani and Dogon ethnic groups risks plunging the country deeper into a cycle of intercommunal violence.

 Gunmen on Wednesday targeted two ethnic Dogon villages in the Bankass district of the Mopti region, according to the mayor of the area.

-Guindo said there were people wounded who had been taken to a local hospital, but had no information on the number of casualties.
+Guindo said there were people wounded who had been taken to a local hospital but had no information on the number of casualties.

 The attacks took place less than 50km away from the village of Sobane-Kou, the site of an hours-long deadly assault overnight on Sunday, which the United Nations condemned as an act of “unspeakable barbarity”.